 Oh did you think I was kidding when I said how much I loved pumpkin?
-Obsessed might be a but of a understatement.
+Obsessed might be a bit of an understatement.
 Pumpkin is a low calorie, flavor-packed ingredient that is not only affordable but extremely versatile.
-Recently I shared ways to use pumpkin in smoothies, mac and cheese, granola bars and gluten free pancakes and today I’m sharing another favorite: pumpkin oatmeal!
+Recently I shared ways to use pumpkin in smoothies, mac and cheese, granola bars, and gluten-free pancakes and today I’m sharing another favorite: pumpkin oatmeal!

 My love for pumpkin oatmeal is the result of having leftover pumpkin in my fridge.
 I don’t know about you but most pumpkin recipes only call for 1/2 – 1 cup of pumpkin.
 Inevitably, I always have a little leftover that I stash in the fridge for a later time.
 Adding pumpkin to oatmeal not only adds a beautiful color but it adds vitamins, nutrients and a thick and creamy texture that can’t be beat.

 Of course, it doesn’t hurt that it also tastes like pumpkin pie.

 - Bring water and spices (cinnamon through salt) to a boil whisking occasionally.

 - Stir in oats then return to a boil.
 Reduce heat to low and cook until liquid is absorbed, about 6-8 minutes.

 - Stir in pumpkin, syrup, walnuts and chia seeds.
 Cook additional 2-3 minutes or until pumpkin is warmed through.